matmodlab/matmodlab2/docs/_sources/intro/solution.txt

 ==================

-In addition to providing a platform for material model developers to formulate and test constitutive routines, Matmodlab aims to provide users of material models an independent platform to exercise, parameterize, and compare material responses against single element finite element simulations.
-To this end, the solution procedure in Matmodlab is similar to that of the finite element method, in that the host code (Matmodlab) provides to the constitutive routine a measure of deformation at the end of a finite step and expects the updated stress in return.
-However, rather than solve the momentum equation at the beginning of each step and advancing kinematic quantities to the step's end, Matmodlab retrieves updated kinematic quantities from user defined tables and/or functions.
+In addition to providing a platform for material model developers to formulate and test constitutive routines, *Matmodlab2* aims to provide users of material models an independent platform to exercise, parameterize, and compare material responses against single element finite element simulations.
+To this end, the solution procedure in *Matmodlab2* is similar to that of the finite element method, in that the host code (*Matmodlab2*) provides to the constitutive routine a measure of deformation at the end of a finite step and expects the updated stress in return.
+However, rather than solve the momentum equation at the beginning of each step and advancing kinematic quantities to the step's end, *Matmodlab2* retrieves updated kinematic quantities from user defined tables and/or functions.

 The path through which a material is exercised is defined by piecewise